vgrichina/web4/README.md

 Basically smart contract just needs to implement `web4_get` method to take in and return data in specific format.

+Then you can deploy it to the blockchain and use it to host your website.

 ### Request

 ```ts